web-building-blocks/shadcn-ui/CONTRIBUTING.md

 },
 ```

 3. Run `pnpm build:registry` to update the registry.
 This will compile the registry and ensure the changes are reflected.
+The files in `public/registry/styles` will be modified automatically.

 4. Run `pnpm --filter=www dev` to verify the changes.
 Update relevant files (usually in the ui folder) for the new style.